Code-Institute-Submissions/crwst/README.md

 The other features can be released in future updates.

 The user will expect to be able to intuitively find products, update their cart and securely checkout.
-They may want to read blog posts on recipes, local information and ingredients etc.
+They may also want to read blog posts on recipes, local information and ingredients and further information about the company.

 Therefore the navigation should be intuitive and simple.
 Global navigation will be used for conventionality.
 Key call to actions will have obvious UI styling with secondary actions have more subtle.
-For example, ‘Add to Cart’ will be a dark button, whereas ‘Keep Shopping’ will be an outline.
+For example, ‘Add to Cart’ will be a dark button, whereas ‘Keep Shopping’ will be an outlined button.

 A special offers banner will appear in the base template and therefore be on every page enticing the user to buy.
+This will have javascript that animates on hover and on click links back to the products page.

-From the menu the user can find products and sort them by category, price, and alphabetically.
+From the menu the user can find products by clicking shop and opt to sort them by category, price, and alphabetically.

 A search bar will be on the base template and as such every page so a user can quickly search for a product at any point.
 This searches the titles of products and their descriptions to widen the search.